Adam Christian Johnson: Trial and incarceration

 Johnson was charged with "one count of knowingly entering or remaining in any restricted building or grounds without lawful authority; one count of theft of government property; and one count of violent entry and disorderly conduct on Capitol grounds."
 He was released on $25,000 bond on January 11, 2021.

 Federal prosecutors initially asked for a 90-day sentence.
 On November 22, 2021, Johnson reached a plea agreement and pleaded guilty in federal court to entering and remaining in a restricted building or grounds, and prosecutors dismissed his charges of theft of government property and of violent entry and disorderly conduct on Capitol grounds.
 The plea deal also included an agreement on a potential book or "something of that nature" that would be published by Johnson, which gave the government rights to any profit that Johnson acquired as a result of that product for five years.
 During Johnson's trial, U.S. District Judge Reggie Walton recommended he read the books How Civil Wars Start and The Next Civil War.
+Johnson did not read the two books.
 On February 25, 2022, Johnson was sentenced to 75 days in prison with a year of supervised release and 200 hours of community service, and he was ordered to pay a $5,525 fine.

 On January 20, 2025, the first day of the second presidency of Donald Trump, Johnson was pardoned along with nearly every other participant in the Capitol attack.

+Run for office

+On January 6, 2026—the fifth anniversary of the Capitol attack—Johnson filed to run for a seat on the Manatee County Commission.
+His campaign logo was an outline of the photograph of him carrying Nancy Pelosi's podium.